No momento, esta página não está disponível em português

 After some time, you decide to start shipping tea to customers in the US.
 To be able to make use of Adyen's local acquiring connections for reduced interchange and scheme fees, you launch a new legal entity in the US.

-Since you have a separate legal entity in the US, you now need to add a new merchant account for processing in the US.
+Because you have a separate legal entity in the US, you now need to add a new merchant account for processing in the US.
 Let's call this new merchant account TeaShop_US_ECOM.

 You will receive separate reports and payouts for all your three merchant accounts.
-Since the legal entity linked to TeaShop_US_ECOM is different from the legal entity linked to your company account (your original legal entity in the Netherlands), you will receive separate invoices for the new merchant account in the US.
+Because the legal entity linked to TeaShop_US_ECOM is different from the legal entity linked to your company account (your original legal entity in the Netherlands), you will receive separate invoices for the new merchant account in the US.
 The invoice for the merchant accounts TeaShop_ECOM and TeaShop_POS is generated at the company level as before.

 Managing regions separately